bailey27/cppcryptfs/README.md

   -t, --tray            hide in system tray
   -x, --exit            exit if no drives mounted
-  -l, --list            list available and mounted drive letters (with paths) -ld:\p, --list=d:\p   list encrypted and plaintext filenames -i, --info=D          show information about mounted filesystem -v, --version         print version
+  -l, --list            list available and mounted drive letters (with paths) -ld:\p, --list=d:\p   list plaintext and encrypted filenames -C, --csv             file list is comma-delimited -D, --dir             file list dirs first and w/ trailing "\" -i, --info=D          show information about mounted filesystem -v, --version         print version
   -h, --help            display this help message

 cppcrytfsctl has a special option -V that if it is the only option given it will print its version instead of trying to send the command line to a running instance of cppcryptfs.